Your community. Your Health. Your Turn.

-You can check if you are eligible to get your vaccine now via this link, or if you need an interpreter you can call us on (03) 8470 1111 and we can help you.
+Our vaccination clinic runs every wednesday, you can book online by clicking on the below link, or if you need an interpreter you can call us on (03) 8470 1111 and we can help you.

 People who receive a COVID-19 vaccination have a much lower chance of getting sick from COVID-19.
 The COVID-19 vaccine is free, and you do not need a prescription from a GP to get vaccinated.

 Having a COVID-19 vaccination is a personal choice.
 It is important to talk to your GP about your personal situation and any existing medical conditions to find out if vaccination is suitable for you.

 If you’re finding it difficult to understand the changes happening around the COVID-19 pandemic, we are here to help.
 You can call us and we can speak to you with an interpreter to answer any questions you have.

 WHAT YOU NEED TO KNOW BEFORE GETTING YOUR VACCINATION

 There are a few things to remember when preparing for your COVID-19 vaccination: